-On the surface, that does not sound too critical but don't be fooled!
-GDV or bloat in dogs is the most common cause of death in dogs other than cancer.
-It is a SERIOUS and life-threatening emergency and emergency treatment should be sought immediately because about 25-35% of dogs who get bloat will die.
+Bloat or GDV in dogs is quite simply when their stomach becomes too filled with gas, causing them to go into distress.
+On the surface, that does not sound too critical, but don't be fooled!
+GDV or bloat is the most common cause of death in dogs other than cancer.
+It is a serious and life-threatening condition, and emergency treatment should be sought immediately because about 10–27% of dogs who get bloat will die.

-We have personally experienced 2 stages of bloat in our dogs over the years and unfortunately the last time was fatal for our black lab Molly.
-It is a terrible thing to have happen to a good and faithful friend and I urge anyone who suspects their dog is suffering bloat or GDV to get emergency help right away.
+We have personally experienced two stages of bloat in our dogs over the years; unfortunately, the last time was fatal for our black lab Molly.
+It is a terrible thing to have happen to a good and faithful friend and I urge anyone who suspects their dog is suffering from bloat or GDV to get emergency help from their vet right away.

-The first stage symptoms occur but in addition, now the stomach flips around or twists and ALMOST cuts off entry and exit of anything to the stomach.
-This results in a torsion of the stomach which is obviously life-threatening.
-It can happen extremely quickly - moving from just dilatation to strangulation is a matter of degrees.
+The first stage symptoms occur but in addition, now the stomach flips around or twists and almost cuts off entry and exit of anything to the stomach.
+This results in torsion of the stomach, which is obviously life-threatening.
+It can happen extremely quickly—moving from just dilatation to strangulation is a matter of degrees.

-EACH of these is a medical emergency for an animal.
+Each of these stages is a medical emergency for an animal.
 If you suspect that your dog is suffering from this malady, do not hesitate to seek medical attention.
-You can administer simethicone to the dog to 'help' the symptoms but it will NOT cure the problem.
-In most cases, if not treated, the dog will die very quickly and a horribly painful death.
-They say you have probably an hour at most but possibly a few hours before it progresses to end-stage.
+In most cases, if not treated, the dog will experience a very quick and painful death.
+They say that in most cases, you have probably an hour at most before it progresses to end-stage.

-Again, stressing the importance of getting immediate medical attention, please be aware that if your dog begins to display any of these symptoms, you may have minutes, you may have hours - it is all about how each dog reacts to the torsion, impending or existing so PLEASE seek emergency help at once.
+Again, stressing the importance of getting immediate medical attention, please be aware that if your dog begins to display any of these symptoms, you may have minutes or a few hours—it is all about how each dog reacts to the torsion, impending or existing so please seek emergency help at once.

-- Attempts to vomit with little to no success (as often as every 5-30 minutes) - this is also known as the 'hallmark symptom' of bloat
+- Attempts to vomit with little to no success, as often as every 5–30 minutes (the 'hallmark symptom' of bloat)

 - Dog is just not acting like himself/herself